polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

   [6.10](#610-randomness-accumulator).

 - The second entry is the snapshot of the accumulator **before** the execution of the first block of epoch `N`.
-This is the randomness to be used by tickets targeting epoch `N+2`.
+This is the randomness to be used for tickets targeting epoch `N+2`.

 - The third entry is the snapshot of the accumulator **before** the execution of the first block of epoch `N-1`.
-This is the randomness to be used by tickets targeting epoch `N+1` (the next epoch).
+This is the randomness to be used for tickets targeting epoch `N+1` (the next epoch).

 - The third entry is the snapshot of the accumulator **before** the execution of the first block of epoch `N-2`.
-This is the randomness to be used by tickets targeting epoch `N` (the current epoch).
+This is the randomness to be used for tickets targeting epoch `N` (the current epoch).

 The buffer's entries are updated **after** block execution.